slerman12/Help-me/2-Opposing-views.md

  > This is a description of the best-faith interpretation of the opposing views.
-All of these events happened during my ongoing PhD years.
+All of these events happened during my time as a PhD student.

 # Opposing views